diathekez/quote-generator-api/README.md

 ## How It's Made

-**Tech used:** HTML, CSS, JavaScript, React, Express, Node.js, Tailwind (with DaisyUI)
+**Tech used:** HTML, CSS, JavaScript, React, Express, Node.js, Bulma

 **Important:** You must have [Node.js](https://nodejs.org/en/download/) installed.
-Both [Tailwind](https://tailwindcss.com/docs/installation) and [DaisyUI](https://daisyui.com/docs/install/) have already been configured in the app, but I recommend checking out the documentation if you're new to using CSS frameworks.
+I used [Bulma](https://bulma.io/), so I recommend checking out the documentation if you're new to using CSS frameworks.

-I wanted this to be a basic, fast-loading app.
-So I bootstrapped it with [Create React App](https://github.com/facebook/create-react-app).
-The second thing to decide was the styling.
-Tailwind is a very popular option, so I went with DaisyUI because of the basic and elegant components it offers.
-For the back-end, nothing fancy, just Node.
+This app is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the API comes from [this](https://github.com/lukePeavey/quotable) Github repo.

 ## Optimizations